Metroline Manchester: Fleet

 As of June 2025, Metroline Manchester operates a fleet of 477 buses.
-The company's operating license was provisionally approved to allow a fleet of over 500 buses to be potentially operated by the company.
+The company's operating licence was provisionally approved to allow a fleet of over 500 buses to be potentially operated by the company.

 Metroline Manchester operates a mixture of diesel, hybrid electric and battery electric buses, with new deliveries primarily including 110 MCV bodied Volvo BZLs, 135 Wright StreetDeck Ultroliners, 24 Alexander Dennis Enviro400EVs and 50 Alexander Dennis Enviro200 MMCs.
-Up to 125 buses, including 32 BYD Alexander Dennis Enviro400EVs based at Sharston and 52 Wright Eclipse Gemini bodied Volvo B9TLs based at Queens Road, were also inherited from Stagecoach Manchester via the TfGM fleet Residual Value Mechanism.
+A fleet of 100 Wright StreetDeck Electroliners are due for delivery to Hyde Road depot during 2026.

+Up to 125 buses, including 32 BYD Alexander Dennis Enviro400EVs based at Sharston and 52 Wright Eclipse Gemini bodied Volvo B9TLs based at Queens Road, were inherited from Stagecoach Manchester in January 2025 via the TfGM fleet Residual Value Mechanism.
 Metroline Manchester also inherited a fleet of Alexander Dennis Enviro400Hs from Stagecoach Manchester and Stagecoach Yorkshire, including most of the existing Magic Bus fleet, while a fleet of Alexander Dennis Enviro400 MMC bodied Volvo B5LHs were also purchased secondhand from Stagecoach East Scotland.